mechmotum/mechmotum.github.io/content/pages/research.rst

 position, speed, stroke rate, and distance per stroke at high accuracy and with experimental protocols for validating the estimations.

-Ski Jumps Designed for a Specific Equivlanet Fall Height
+Ski Jumps Designed for a Specific Equivalent Fall Height
 --------------------------------------------------------

 | Current researchers: